datawars-io-content/content-creator-handbook/new_authors_quickstart.md

 4. [What makes a project great?](#4-what-makes-a-project-great)
 5. [Example of great projects](#5-examples-of-great-projects)
 6. How to write your projects?
 Notebook structure
+7. How to use Playgrounds to submit your test project

 ### 1) Introduction